PolavarapuGirish/MemoryGame/README.md

 ⸻

 Features
-	•	4 × 4 memory card grid
+	•	4 × 4 card grid
-	•	Hidden card display using *
+	•	Hidden card representation using *
 	•	Card flipping mechanism
-	•	Match checking logic
+	•	Matching pair detection
 	•	Move counter
-	•	Input validation for incorrect selections
+	•	Input validation
-	•	Terminal-based board visualization
+	•	Terminal-based board display

 ⸻

+Algorithm
+	1. Initialize a 4 × 4 board with pairs of numbers.
+	2. Shuffle the cards randomly.
+	3. Display the board with hidden cards (*).
+	4. Ask the player to enter the coordinates of two cards.
+	5. Reveal the selected cards.
+	6. Check if the two cards match:
+	•	If yes → keep them visible.
+	•	If no → hide them again.
+	7. Increase the move counter.
+	8. Repeat the process until all pairs are matched.

+⸻

-How to Run
+How to Run the Program

-	1. Compile the program
+Step 1: Compile the program

 gcc memory_game.c -o memory_game

-	2. Run the program
+Step 2: Run the program

 ./memory_game

+Step 3: Play the game

-	3. Follow the on-screen instructions to play the game.
+Follow the instructions displayed in the terminal and enter the coordinates to reveal cards.

+⸻

+Project Structure

+Memory-Card-Game
+│
+├── memory_game.c
+├── README.md

+⸻

+Author

+Girish Polavarapu
+Computer Science Student